miroi/bagel_manual/source/grad_hess.rst

 Description
 ===========
 The Hessian section can be used to compute the numerical Hessian by central gradient differences.
-The Hessian and mass weighted Hessian are printed.
-The translational degrees of freedom have been projected out and the Hessian has been symmetrized.
+The Hessian, mass weighted Hessian, and symmetrized mass weighted Hessian are printed in the output by default.
+The rotational and translational degrees of freedom have been projected out.
 Vibrational frequencies, infrared intensities, and the cartesian eigenvectors of each normal mode are also computed.
-The most abundant mass is used.
+The masses are averaged over the natural occurance of isotopes.

 Required Keywords
 =================